 Communication is important for learning, and word choice is important for communication.
 The phrase “learning styles” has been defined and applied in a variety of ways, making communication and research about learning styles problematic at best.

 Learning needs and preferences is better terminology than learning styles.
 Most can agree that a student who is blind is not likely to learn from visual means, and that a person who is Deaf will not likely learn through auditory means.
 They have learning needs that seem obvious, wouldn’t you agree?
 Where do we draw the line though?
 How about a student with a processing disorder confirmed with fMRI scans; would this be accepted evidence of a learning need?
 At what point do we draw the line between a need and what we would instead define as a preference?
-Or should we?
+And should we?

 There’s value having students experience learning in a variety of ways, and even growing skills and strategies for different approaches and scenarios.
 Active reading strategies help with processing text.
-Note-taking practice to help process auditory information, or using technology such as recording and speech to text can also be a great tool to discover.
+Note-taking practice can help process auditory information, and using technology such as recording and speech to text can also be a great tool to discover.
 Learning how to work independently is important.
-Learning how to work with others, or even to oversee a group in a project management capacity, can be valuable skills.
+Learning how to work with others, or even to oversee a group in a project management capacity, can develop valuable skills.
 Some students will be more capable of using certain learning approaches than others, both due to learning needs and preferences.